itsdrvgo/post-it/README.md

 -   **PLEASE DO NOT ENTER YOUR REAL PASSWORDS IN THE APP.** Even though the passwords are hashed, it is not safe to enter your real passwords.
 This project is just for learning purposes and should not be used in production.

--   **WE DO NOT REGULATE THE CONTENT POSTED BY THE USERS REGULARLY.** We are not responsible for any content posted by the users.
+-   **WE DO NOT REGULARLY REGULATE THE CONTENT POSTED BY THE USERS REGULARLY.** We are not responsible for any content posted by the users.
 If you find any inappropriate content, please report it to us.
+The content is auto-filtered by our Profanity Filter, but it is not 100% accurate.

 -   **WE DO NOT STORE ANY PERSONAL DATA.** We only store the username and your password as a hashed string.
 We do not store any other personal data.

 -   **WE DO NOT SELL YOUR DATA TO ANY THIRD-PARTY.** We do not sell your data to any third-party.
 We only use your data to provide you with the services.

+## !! ⚠ KNOWN ISSUES & TO-DOs !!

+-   The Users table in `/admin/users` does not work as expected.
+Even though the API is configured correctly, upon clicking the next page, the data is not displayed properly.
+    -   Apparantly, there is a bug rendering the data in the table.
+As ShadCN does not natively provide asynchronous data rendering, we have to find a workaround for this issue.
+    -   Whenever the next page button is clicked, if previewed on `Network` tab, the next 10 users are fetched correctly, but in the UI, the first 10 users are displayed again.
+-   Once this issue is fixed, we have to add option to promote, demote, restrict, unrestrict, and delete a user from the admin panel.

 ## Tech Stack